isabella232/sfcc-helpcenter/content/md/find-data/where-family.md

 # How to find my PIM families in SFCC?

-Since the notion of **attribute family** (attribute set) does not exist in SFCC, the cartridge **can't import** PIM families.
+**Since the notion of "attribute family" (attribute set) does not exist in SFCC, the cartridge can't import PIM families.**

-All attributes from PIM families are imported into SFCC.
-Each SFCC product therefore contains all PIM attributes and only attributes related to the product are filled in.
+All attributes from PIM families are therefore imported into SFCC.

+Each SFCC product contains all PIM attributes and only attributes related to the product are filled in.